India Stack

 Observers have argued that India Stack could fast-track the move to digital payment systems across the developed world and mark the end of cash.
-However, various challenges related to user rights have been mounted: in August 2017 India's Supreme Court unanimously ruled in favour of a petition applying for privacy to be declared a fundamental right and other court matters followed.
+However, various challenges related to user rights have been mounted: in August 2017, the Supreme Court of India unanimously ruled in favour of a petition applying for privacy to be declared a fundamental right and other court matters followed.

+Reputed consultancy firm Ernst & Young has said that India Stack has become the global benchmark for most countries.